George Curzon, 1st Marquess Curzon of Kedleston: Second marriage (1917)

 After a long affair with the romantic novelist Elinor Glyn, Curzon married the former Grace Elvina Hinds in January 1917.
 She was the wealthy Alabama-born widow of Alfredo Huberto Duggan (died 1915), a first-generation Irish Argentinian appointed to the Argentine Legation in London in 1905.
 Elinor Glyn was staying with Curzon at the time of the engagement and read about it in the morning newspapers.

 Grace had three children from her first marriage, two sons, Alfred and Hubert, and a daughter, Grace Lucille.
 Alfred and Hubert, as Curzon's step-sons, grew up within his influential circle.
 Curzon had three daughters from his first marriage, but he and Grace (despite fertility-related operations and several miscarriages) did not have any children together, which put a strain on their marriage.
 Letters written between them in the early 1920s imply that they still lived together, and remained devoted to each other.
 In 1923, Curzon was passed over for the office of Prime Minister partly on the advice of Arthur Balfour, who joked that Curzon "has lost the hope of glory but he still possesses the means of Grace" (a humorous allusion to the well known "General Thanksgiving" prayer of the Church of England, which thanks God for "the means of grace, and for the hope of glory").

 In 1917, Curzon bought Bodiam Castle in East Sussex, a 14th-century building that had been gutted during the English Civil War.
 He restored it extensively, and then bequeathed it to the National Trust.
+From 1915 he also rented Montacute House as a residence for himself and Elinor Glyn.